NeonX26/NeonX26/README.md

 <!-- - 🦔 Founder of [ArConnect](https://arconnect.io) Arweave Wallet -->

-- 👨‍💻 Pusing the MCA at Government College of Engineering Ch Sambhaji Nagar
+- 👨‍💻 Pursing the MCA at Government College of Engineering Ch Sambhaji Nagar

 - 👥 A part of Web Development team member at [@LiGHT Samvedna](https://lightsamvedna.geca.ac.in/)